Daniel Alexander Payne Murray: Biography

-African American writings
+Writings on African Americans

 Murray began to compile a collection of books and pamphlets authored by African Americans at the request of Herbert Putnam, the successor to Spofford.
 The collection of work by "Negro Authors" was to be a part of The Exhibit of American Negroes at the 1900 Paris Exposition.
 In 1900 Murray published a list of the collections' holdings to date and appealed for additions to the list through donations.
 After several months, his list had grown to eleven hundred titles.
 The Library of Congress's "Colored Authors' Collection" originated from his efforts.
 Now known as the "Daniel A. P. Murray Pamphlet Collection", it contains works dating from 1821 by such authors as Frederick Douglass, Booker T. Washington, Ida B. Wells-Barnett, Benjamin W. Arnett, and Alexander Crummell.
 Murray planned to expand his collection and create an encyclopedia of African-American achievement; unfortunately, the project never received sufficient support to become a reality.

-Daniel Murray's intended collection was never published, the smaller pamphlet he had composed for the Exhibit at the Paris Exposition was additionally placed in the Library of Congress.
+Murray's planned encyclopedia was never published, but the smaller pamphlet he composed for the Exhibit at the Paris Exposition was placed in the Library of Congress.
 This pamphlet, titled, "Preliminary List of Books and Pamphlets by Negro Authors: For Paris Exposition and Library of Congress" became the LOC's first bibliography of African American literature.